paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 > An **exponential moving average** is a way to calculate an average where old values have less impact on the average than more recent ones.

-It is most often used in financial calculations, but I use it mainly for IoT.
+Financial calculations often make use of EMA, but I use it mainly for IoT.
 Many devices can read wildly until the settle down.
 Then real-world interactions make then inaccurate again.
-A class is the compass or magnetometer.
-Walk past a mass of steel and they will be attracted - just like an engineer.
-Using an EMA and these variations will be dampened.
-EMA is also useful when merging IoT data.
+A good example is a compass or magnetometer.
+Walk past a mass of steel, and they are attracted - just like an engineer.
+EMA dampens the variations.
+It is also useful when merging IoT data.

 #### EMA Initialisation